Berry Mills, New Brunswick

-Berry Mills is a small, unincorporated community north-west of Moncton, New Brunswick.
-It is located around the main Canadian National Railway line, which was formerly the Intercolonial Railway of Canada line.
+Berry Mills is a small community in Maple Hills, New Brunswick.
+It is located northwest of Moncton in a valley between Lutes Mountain and Steeves Mountain, and around the main Canadian National Railway line, which was formerly the Intercolonial Railway of Canada line.
 Major Intersections include New Brunswick Route 128 and New Brunswick Route 2 as well as Homestead Road and New Brunswick Route 128.
 Berry Mills also includes the mostly forest area of Lutesville, New Brunswick.

 History

-The community was founded by, and named after, Jonathan Berry who established a water powered sawmill on land which he was granted.
+The community was founded by, and named after, Jonathan Berry who settled there in 1812 and established a water powered sawmill on land which he was granted.
+Originally named Jonathan Creek, the community was renamed to Berry Mills for Tingley Berry - Jonathan Berry's son.

+In 1898 the community had a population of 200.

 Berry Mills once hosted two separate rail lines through the community: